Plan the Best Oregon Coast Road Trip: 6 Great Ideas

 While roadside attractions are bountiful, it's also the journey between destinations that makes for a memorable experience.
 The smell of saltwater is always present, as is the allure of fresh seafood, and a new sprawling ocean scene unfolds after every bend in the road.
 The scenic act of driving the Oregon Coast is worth the trip alone.

-Plan your travels with our list of great ideas for the best Oregon Coast road trip.
+Make the most of your vacation and plan your travels before you go with our list of great ideas for the best Oregon Coast road trip.

 1. Oregon Coast Road Trip from Portland: Astoria to Cannon Beach